 If you were to have a serious coolant or engine oil leak and kept driving, you could overheat and cause damage to your engine.
 So if the warning light comes on, pull over and call for help.

-So to sum up what you need to remember - keep an eye out for any murky puddles under the car, actively check your oil dipstick at least once a month and be alert for any warning lights, should they appear.
+To sum up what you need to remember - keep an eye out for any murky puddles under the car, actively check your oil dipstick at least once a month and be alert for any warning lights, should they appear.

 If you own a manual car, there’s one more leak you need to keep an eye out for, which is leakage from your clutch master cylinder.